Swords of a Thousand Men: Skyclad version

 In 2001, British folk metal group Skyclad released the song as their second true single (after 1993's "Thinking Allowed").
 It featured two versions of Skyclad's cover of the song, one with Tenpole Tudor, plus a re-recorded version of one of their earliest tracks.

 In other media

 The lyric "Over the hill with the swords of a thousand men" was used by writer Garth Ennis as the title for a story arc of his comic series The Boys, consisting of issues 60–65.
-This lyric was again used as the title for episode 3 of season 2 of the Amazon Prime Video adaptation of the comic.
+This lyric was again used as the title of the third episode of the second season of the Amazon Prime Video adaptation of the comic.

 The song enjoyed a new lease of life thanks to being used as the opening titles theme for 2012's The Pirates!
 In an Adventure with Scientists!.
 This led to it being picked up for a number of adverts, most recently in the British television advertisement for the holiday company Haven in 2020.